Why Healthcare Advocacy Is Important

 March 1, 2021

 Today’s complex healthcare system is increasingly fragmented.
-Patients seeing multiple specialists scramble to keep track of treatment plans.
+Patients see multiple specialists and scramble to keep track of treatment plans.
 Confusing medical bills and insurance coverage pose challenges to even the most informed patients.
 Healthcare advocacy can play a vital role in easing the burden patients experience while navigating the healthcare system.

 Issues Healthcare Advocacy Can Address